September 2023 saw the launch of Greater Manchester’s first annual Recoverist Month.

 “In Greater Manchester, we help to support and coordinate local authority commissioners to ensure high-quality drug and alcohol treatment provision.
 Support is available to all our residents at all stages of their recovery journey.
 Projects such as Recoverist Month can play a massive part in helping people to maintain their recovery, as well as support others who are still on a journey towards recovery.”

-Jen Cleary, director Combined Arts & North, Arts Council England, said: “Recoverist Month is a great opportunity to highlight the possibilities of recovery and the many ways in which arts and culture can change lives.
+Jen Cleary, Director of Combined Arts & North, Arts Council England, said: “Recoverist Month is a great opportunity to highlight the possibilities of recovery and the many ways in which arts and culture can change lives.

 “It’s a welcome addition to the Greater Manchester cultural calendar and one which we’re proud to be supporting as part of our new National Portfolio.
 The work speaks strongly to our Let’s Create strategy and our aims that all communities can participate in culture and that the creativity of each of us is valued, celebrated, and given opportunities to flourish.”